Eva-Kuk/smoothie-lovers/README.md

 - Easy to find contact form for possible enquiries regarding the personal profile or recipes.

-## **2. Scope plane**
+## **2. Scope Plane**
 To achieve user and owner’s goals, below are the minimum features to be included in this project.
 Also, CRUD functionality (Create, Read, Update, and Delete) is required for this project so these are implemented as a part of the essential features.

 CREATE — A function we can call when a new recipe is being added to the database.
-The user can supply the values for `category_name`, `name`, `ingredients_list`, `description `, `method` and `image_url`.
-The website admin has the capability to create new recipe categories for selection.
+The user can supply the values for `category_name`, `name`, `ingredients_list`, `description `, `method`, `serves`, `calories` and `image_url`.
+The website admin has the capability to create new recipe categories for selection and suply the category values for `name` and `description`.

 READ — A function we call to retrieve information from the database and display the results of all the recipes currently available to read in our database.
 All visitors to the website can browse all recipes without having to create an account.

 UPDATE — A function we can call when information about a particular recipe needs to be changed.
-The user can edit the values for `name`, `ingredients_list`, `description `, `method` and `image_url`.
+The user can edit the values for `category_name`, `name`, `ingredients_list`, `description `, `method`, `serves`, `calories` and `image_url`.
 After the function is called, the corresponding entry in the recipes database will contain the new fields provided.
-This option is only available to the creator of each recipe.The admin only can edit the values for `category_name`.
+This option is only available to the creator of each recipe.The admin only can edit the category values for `name` and `description`.

 DELETE — A function we can call to remove a particular recipe from the catalog.
 This option is only available to the creator of the recipe.
-The admin only can remove the values for `category_name`.
+The admin only can remove the  category values for `name` and `description`.

 ### Functional Requirements
 - Mobile-first website that is responsive on all devices.
 - Search by a keyword(s) function that users can search for specific recipes by `ingredients`.
 - 404 page that appears for invalid URL and takes users back to 'Home Page' of the website safely.
+- 403 Forbiden page appears for denied access.
+- 500 Internal Server Error appears server error response code indicates that the server encountered an unexpected condition that prevented it from fulfilling the request.
 - Register page where users can create an account to add and edit recipes.
 - Create Recipe page where users can create and post their recipes.
 - Edit Recipe page where users can edit their recipes.